Health and Physical Education Curriculum

 Learning Outcomes AssessedAssessment TasksAssessment TypeWeighting

-Conduct group in-depth investigation and present on one aspect of the unit content
+Group in-depth investigation and presentation on one aspect of the course content.

 Presentation of investigation and research